Agents 101

 requesting a table availability.

-We can do this by defining 2 specific protocols: one for table querying (i.e., Table querying protocol
+We can do this by defining 2 specific Protocols: one for table querying (i.e., Table querying protocol

 ) and one for table booking (i.e., Table booking protocol